Olipet24/engsci_notes/2024-2025/winter/AER373/lectures/Chapter 1.md

 quotient rule is also a standard check, i $b_{i}, c_{i}$ are first order tensors:
 $A_{ij}b_{j} = c_{i}$
 then $A_{ij}$ is a second order tensor

+>*most importantly, physical phenomena can be represented by tensors because we define them to be so: tensorial qualities reflect our understanding of how mathematical objects represent the behaviour of the physical world*

+an example of a tensor is the cauchy stress

+**Note:** when using only orthogoal cartesian coords, tensors are relatively easy tp handle.
+Using coordinates for a general curvilenear system, basis must be specified explicitly.
+If all orthogonal, it is covariant, if not it is contravariant
+=> thus we stick to using only cartesian coordinate systems
 #### Calculation of Cauchy true stress

 Calculating the stress of a cylinder being pulled coaxially